Our Food

 That kind of respect doesn’t happen overnight.
 At Sushi Nozawa Group the relationships we built with our fish suppliers stretch back to the 70s.
 As a result, we get the best they have to offer.
 Yes, they may roll their eyes when they see us take out our monitoring equipment, our temperature gauges, and probes.
 But that’s what it takes to maintain consistency and perfection.

-Every piece of sushi we serve— whether it comes from a 150-pound big eye tuna or a two-pound snapper—is selected for us, by us.
+Every piece of sushi we serve — whether it comes from a 175-pound bluefin tuna or a one-and-half-pound snapper — is selected for us, by us.
 Each fish is different, but we are always looking for the highest quality, whether it is color, fat content, size, freshness and how the fish was handled.
 When it comes to quality fish, there is no compromise.

 Chef Nozawa at LA fish market